kenbeese/DataProcessor/README.md

 - sphinx (python documentation tools)
 - numpydoc (Sphinx extention)

+If you have not installed these,

+    easy_install sphinx numpydoc

-After installation of above library via PyPI, you can create api reference of this library with following command.
+After installation of above library, you can make api reference of this library with following command.

     make -C doc html